Algo Drills

 int asciiValue = myChar;

-• get int from char (with numerical value) with -'0'
+Get Int from Char (with numerical value) using -'0'

 char charNum2 = '2';